chaimaekhaled/hosting-dapp/README.md

 # Distributed application for server hosting providers
 This application was developed during my master's thesis.
-It is a design science artifact to solve problems in the domain of digital services, with a focus on service level agreements (SLA).
+It is a design science artifact to solve problems in the domain of SLAs of digital services.

-The design and development of this application is described in more detail in Dev_Info.pdf, which use cases, sequence diagrams and architectural overviews.
+Information (sequence diagrams, architecture, class diagrams) can be found in the diagrams folder for more information on this application.

 ## Requirements: